 Platinum Card Flavors

 The Platinum Card is unique in that it comes in three other “flavors” for partnering financial institutions: Charles Schwab, Goldman Sachs, and Morgan Stanley.
-All flavors have the same earning structure and redemption options.
-But each one has subtle differences in benefits or fees.
+All flavors have the same earning structure and redemption options as the regular personal Platinum Card and each other.
+But each one has subtle differences in terms of benefits and fees.

-The Charles Schwab Platinum Card is unique because it lets you redeem MR points for 1.25 CPP into your Schwab account.
+The Charles Schwab Platinum Card is unique because it lets you redeem MR points for 1.1 CPP into your Schwab account.
 This is by far the best way to get cash back for MR points.
-Some people combine this redemption option with the earning structures of cards like the Amex Gold and Blue Business Preferred.
-Such combos increase the face value of MR points by 25% on all cards.
+Some people combine this redemption option with the earning structures of cards like the Amex Gold and Blue Business Plus.
+This redemption option increases the face value of MR points by 10% on all cards.

-Cardholders must have a Schwab account to keep this card.
+Cardholders must have a Charles Schwab account to keep this card.
 But doing so might pay off in dividends as funds must go into the Schwab account.
-The value of the redeemed points could be life-changing if you play your cards right (pun intended) with investing.
+The value of the redeemed points could be life-changing if you play your cards right with investing.

-To be exact, the Goldman Sachs bonus is worth 40,000 MR points and the Morgan Stanley bonus is worth $500 in cash.
+To be exact, the Goldman Sachs bonus is worth 40,000 MR points and the Morgan Stanley bonus is worth $500.
 Cardholders must have a Goldman Sachs or Morgan Stanley account to get and keep their card.

 Try one of these alternatives if the Platinum Card is not for you :